Last Updated on January 7, 2021 by Johannes Kristjansson

 Coasting while cycling is another factor that makes it difficult to calculate the actual burn rate of calories when you’re riding.
 It’s human nature to want to coast when given the opportunity.

 If you stop pedaling after gaining some momentum, you’re still advancing.
 But if you stop running, you’re progression is immediately halted.
-Therefore, the amount of calories you’re actually burning at any point in time while riding can vary.
+Therefore, the number of calories you’re actually burning at any point in time while riding can vary.

 Get your exercise in before your morning meal.
 Then after your workout, you should eat a hearty breakfast.
 But pay attention to what you consume and make healthy choices whenever possible.